 - Scientific Computing

 - Credit Risk Measurement and Management

 - Time Series Econometrics

 - Corporate Finance

 - Simulation and Risk Analysis

 For the dissertation, you will carry out an original piece of research on a subject relating to the programme.
 Our MSc dissertation topics are aligned with the research interests of leading financial institutions from the City of London and internationally.
 A number of the dissertation topics are proposed by these organisations and supervised by our academic staff.
-Students who want to work on the industry linked topics for their dissertations are subject to certain strict selection criteria (for example, strong CV and first semester exam performance).
-Other dissertation topics are proposed by academic staff focusing on cutting edge research issues in these industries.
+Students who want to work in the industry linked topics for their dissertations are subject to certain strict selection criteria (for example, strong CV and first-semester exam performance).
+Other dissertation topics are proposed by academic staff focusing on cutting-edge research issues in these industries.

 Some of the organisations who have offered dissertation topics included: